ufs-community/ufs-weather-model/doc/UsersGuide/source/Aquaplanet.rst

    cmake .. -DAPP=ATM -D32BIT=ON -DCCPP_SUITES=FV3_GFS_v17_p8_ugwpv1
    make -j4

+Note that users can leave off the ``-j`` flag after the ``make`` command or change the integer number after it to run with fewer or more processors.

-This will produce an executable called ``ufs_model``.
+Running these commands will produce an executable called ``ufs_model``.
 Rename this executable to ``fv3.exe``.
 Then, update the executable in your run directory by copying the newly compiled executable in your build directory to your run directory.

 .. code-block:: console